Chart Color Schemes

 Residential development activity is lower than average in Holland Park according to AreaSearch's national comparison of local real estate markets

 Holland Park has recorded approximately 29 residential properties granted approval annually.
-Over the past five financial years, from FY-21 to FY-25147 homes were approved, and a further 16 have been approved in FY-26.
-On average, 1.5 people moved to the area each year for each dwelling built during these years, indicating a balanced supply and demand market with stable conditions.
+Over the past five financial years, from FY-21 to FY-25147 homes were approved, with a further 24 approved in FY-26 so far.
+On average, 1.5 people have moved to the area each year for every dwelling built over these five financial years.

 Frequently Asked Questions - Development